 Deed of Postponement – an agreement, normally between two lenders, where they agree that one loan should be “postponed” behind the other lender’s loan.
 Often this means that one mortgage will become a 2nd charge ranking behind the 1st charge registered at the Land Registry

 Deeds – the legal paperwork setting out who owns a property.
 This is kept by the owner, or by the mortgage company if the property has been bought with a mortgage.
 The old system of relying on paper Title Deeds have now largely been replaced by land registration at HM Land Registry.

 Default – failing to make agreed mortgage payments

 Delayed completion – when you agree a purchase price and exchange contracts with an agreed deposit in the usual way, but completion of the sale is delayed for a period – which can be years.

-Deposit – the amount which is paid at the time contracts are exchanged.
+Deposit – the amount which is paid at the time contracts are exchanged, normally 10%.
 This confirms the buyers’ commitment to the purchase.

 Disbursements – Expenses incurred by the conveyancer or solicitor when working for the buyer.
 The conveyancer will pass these costs along to the buyer, but might add an additional service charge.

 Down valuation – where the valuation provided (often by the lender’s surveyor) is lower than expected or needed for the mortgage application